kantmakm/empapi/README.md

 # Employee API [empapi]

-Single file PHP 7 script that adds a REST API to a MySQL 5.7 InnoDB database.
+Single file PHP 7 application that adds a REST API to a MySQL 5.7 InnoDB database.

 NB: This is the [TreeQL](https://treeql.org) reference implementation in PHP.